 Under Family Code § 271, the court may impose monetary sanctions against a party for obstreperous conduct which impedes the policy of settlement in a divorce case.
 The court is not limited to an amount of sanctions and may impose them in an amount sufficient to deter future misconduct.
 Under this provision, the Simmons trial court may decide to order $245,850.24 in sanctions against Mr. Simmons for failure to disclose his separate property asset.

 Breach of fiduciary duty is a complex divorce issue that requires representation by a competent attorney.
 Don’t settle for less when determining your rights.

-Contact The Law Offices of Nancy J. Bickford, APC if you considering a divorce from your spouse, a legal separation, or have questions regarding child custody and visitation.
+Contact Bickford Blado & Botros if you considering a divorce from your spouse, a legal separation, or have questions regarding child custody and visitation.
 Nancy J. Bickford is the only attorney in San Diego County representing clients in divorces, who is a Certified Family Law Specialist (CFLS) and who is actively licensed as a Certified Public Accountant (CPA).
 Call (858) 793-8884 for more information on the consultation process.